DImuthuUpe/ISIS_Android_Viewer/README.md

 There are two projects

-1- Android_Viewer
+* Android_Viewer
-2- Android_Viewer_Test
+* Android_Viewer_Test

-An one library project
+And one library project

-1- JakeWharton-ActionBarSherlock
+* JakeWharton-ActionBarSherlock

 Android_Viewer is the main project that contain the actual application and for testing purposes "Android_Viewer_Test" project is used

-Opening these project
+To open these projects

 1 - Import the supporting library project